odea-project/qAlgorithms/report/report.md

 The critical value is calculated for an &alpha;
 of 0.01 and normalized to the mean centroid error.
 The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.
-This is identical to normalizing the order space for every point.
+This is identical to normalizing the order space for every point, only that extreme values for the error are compensated for.
-(@gerrit: why mean error?->please explain // addressed // we need to discuss) Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
+Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
 The function terminates if the bin it is called on has less than five data points.